15 Ways to Minimize and Simplify Your Life to Reduce Stress

 4. Create a birthday calendar.
 Use it exclusively for noting the birth dates of friends and loved ones.
 Post it beside your regular calendar and leave it there as an ongoing reminder of upcoming birthdays.
 Reuse it each year and add names as needed, such as the birth of nieces, nephews, and grandchildren.
 Record other special events on it too, such as wedding anniversaries or anniversaries for the loss of loved ones.

 6. Shop online.
 Crowded parking lots, busy stores, and long checkout lines can be bypassed when you shop online.
 In addition, many items can be found online at a fraction of their retail price, even with shipping and handling fees included!
-Most online stores will allow you to to return or exchange items if they don't end up being the right fit for you or what you expected when you made the purchase.
+Many online stores will allow you to to return or exchange items without having to pay additional fees .
 So make yourself a cup of tea and do your shopping from the comfort of your home!

 7. Silence your phone.
 I can't remember the last time I received a phone call that warranted my immediate attention.
 Silencing your phone enables you to listen to your messages at a more convenient time and to gather your thoughts before you call back.
 If you can’t turn off your ringer, screen your calls and be selective as to which ones you pick up.
 Allow the rest to go to voicemail so you can attend to them later.